 Why he/she impressed you the most?

-We never had to face a monotonic history class with Mr. Kashyap as he always brought exciting facts and figures to the table.
+- We never had to face a monotonic history class with Mr Kashyap as he always brought exciting facts and figures to the table.

 How do you feel about him/her?